Q: What is My ACAO Profile?

 A: The point of continuing education is to be sure that your knowledge is up to date and to the current levels of acceptable safety.
 When you reinstate or upgrade your license, if your credits are up to date we know that you have kept your knowledge current.

 Q: How can I be sure that I am credited for courses that I have taken?

 A: Make sure to send one copy of your Accreditation Form to the college office and keep one for yourself.
-Every Licensed Optician has now been provided with a personal login for the ACAO website to be able to keep track and monitor their CE credits file.
+Every Licensed Optician has now been provided with a personal login for their My ACAO Profile to be able to keep track and monitor their CE credits file.
 If a course is missing you can then contact the office for further verification.